-A person must have a completed and signed form AD-1026 on file with FSA on or before June 1 to be eligible for premium subsidy for the subsequent reinsurance year on any policy or plan of insurance with a sales closing date on or after July 1.
-A person who does not have form AD-1026 on file with FSA on or before June 1 will be ineligible for premium subsidy on all policies and plans of insurance for the entire subsequent reinsurance year.
+A person must have a completed and signed form AD-1026 on file with FSA for the reinsurance year to be eligible for premium subsidy any policy or plan of insurance that falls within the reinsurance year.
+A person who does not have form AD-1026 on file with FSA by the premium billing date for their crop insurance policy will be ineligible for premium subsidy on such policy unless an exception applies or USDA subsequently determines a form AD-1026 was timely filed for the reinsurance year.